For some time now, I have been making a small difference in the world, and I figured it was about time I “came out”.

 That was the same game where I was playing at right wing, and not once but twice in quick succession, had the ball, looked up to see a white shirt right there in the circle, and passed it to them for a goal.
 And not long afterwards, found myself heading in with the ball, went around 3 defenders (I only remember one), into the circle with the goalie coming at me, thought “take the shot”, and did, just left of the goalie, with no idea where the goal was.
 It bounced off the far side post and went in!
 Man was I stiff and sore on the Monday afterwards.

 For a long time, I have been listening to The Wolf country music radio station.
-I recently took the opportunity to meet the people on the morning Wolf Pack segment, Matt McAllister, Emily Rains and producer Slow Joe at a pit stop at a location that was on the way home.
+I recently took the opportunity to meet the people on the morning Wolf Pack segment, Matt McAllister, Emily Raines and producer Slow Joe at a pit stop at a location that was on the way home.

 Ever since we lost Angel, Buddy seems to have been a bit more clingy.
 Here he is sitting on Julie’s lap!